-If your reconsideration request is denied, you will receive written notice from the Benefits Administrator with the specific reason for the denial, and your right to appeal to the Treasury Department and how to do so.
+If your reconsideration request is denied, you will receive written notice from the Benefits Administrator with the specific reason for the denial, your right to an administrative appeal, and how to do so.

-If you submit an appeal to the Treasury Department, your appeal must include the same information as your original request for reconsideration and state the basis for your appeal.
-The Treasury Department must receive the appeal within 30 days from the date of the reconsideration decision.
+If you submit an administrative appeal to the Benefits Administrator, your appeal must include the same information as your original request for reconsideration and state the basis for your appeal.
+The Benefits Administrator must receive the appeal within 30 days from the date of the reconsideration decision.

-The Treasury Department's final decision on the appeal will be in writing, will fully set forth the Department's findings and conclusions on the appeal, and will contain notice of your right to judicial review of the decision.
+The Benefits Administrator's final decision on the appeal will be in writing, will fully set forth the Benefits Administrator's findings and conclusions on the appeal, and will contain notice of your right to judicial review of the decision.